Themezly/Documentation/pages/posts-taxonomies/blog-posts.md

 To access Creatus __Blog post options__ please go to __Blog posts__ >  __Add new__ and locate the __Post options__ tab inside the __Creatus options__ meta box.

-This section contains one popup option that will let you change default blog post theme options for this post only.
+This section contains one popup option that will help you change default blog post theme options for this post only.
 The popup contains same options as __Posts__ > __Single post__ sub tab in theme settings.

 </div>